Agriculture and Greenhouse Gas Emissions

-Land use and forestry activities resulted in a net carbon sequestration of about 940 MMT of CO2 Eq., roughly 14 percent of total U.S. CO2 emissions, in 2008.
-This carbon sequestration associated with land use and forestry increased by more than 13 percent from 1990 to 2008.
+Land use and forestry activities resulted in a net carbon sequestration of about 979 MMT of CO2e, roughly 15 percent of total U.S. CO2 emissions, in 2012.
+This carbon sequestration associated with land use and forestry increased 6 percent from the 1990 level.
 Although most of this sequestration occurs in trees and forests, U.S. crop and livestock farmers have expressed considerable interest in sequestration opportunities in crop and rangeland management.

 Land use and carbon sequestration

-Land activities cause both emission and sequestration of carbon.
+Land activities cause both emissions and sequestrations of carbon.
 The emission and removal of carbon from the atmosphere is called a GHG flux.
-Following the IPCC Good Practice Guidance report, the EPA reports agricultural fluxes in the following land use change categories: cropland remaining cropland, land converted to cropland, grassland remaining grassland, and land converted to grassland.
-Net U.S. carbon sequestration from these four categories was 45 MMT of CO2 Eq. in 2008 (Figure 6).
+Following the IPCC Good Practice Guidance report, the EPA reports agricultural fluxes in the following land use and land use change categories: cropland remaining cropland, land converted to cropland, grassland remaining grassland, and land converted to grassland.
+Net U.S. carbon sequestration from these four categories was 12 MMT of CO2e in 2012 (Figure 5).

-Cropland remaining cropland refers to land that has been in crops for the past 20 years.
-Activities that increased carbon stocks in the soil were reduction of bare-summer fallow in semiarid regions, increased hay production and adoption of conservation tillage.
-Across the United States, cropland remaining cropland was estimated to sequester a net 18 MMT of CO2 Eq.
-Soils containing 1 to 6 percent soil organic matter sequestered 46 MMT of CO2 Eq., whereas soils containing 12 to 20 percent soil organic matter released 28 MMT of CO2 Eq.
-Organic soils constitute less than 1 percent of U.S. cropland but emit significant amounts of GHG when cropped.
-Limestone added to acidic soils generated 4 MMT CO2 Eq.
+Cropland remaining cropland includes all cropland that has been cropland for the past 20 years according to the USDA Natural Resources Inventory (NRI) land use survey.
+Soil organic carbon stocks are the main source and sink for most atmospheric CO2 in soils.
+Across the United States, cropland remaining cropland was estimated to sequester a net 27 MMT of CO2e.
+Soils containing 1 to 6 percent soil organic matter sequestered 49 MMT of CO2e, whereas soils containing 12 to 20 percent soil organic matter released 22 MMT of CO2e.
+Organic soils constitute about 1 percent of U.S. cropland but emit significant amounts of GHG when cropped.
+Limestone added to acidic soils generated 4 MMT CO2e.

-Land converted to cropland includes all land designated as cropland that had a different designation in an earlier USDA National Resources Inventory (NRI) land use survey.
-Lands are kept in this category for 20 years, after which they are considered cropland remaining cropland.
+Land converted to cropland includes all land designated as cropland that had a different designation in an earlier USDA NRI land use survey.
+Lands are kept in this category for 20 years, after which time they are considered cropland remaining cropland.
 These areas release CO2 as they equilibrate to a new, lower soil organic carbon level.
-In 2008, these soils were estimated to have released 6 MMT of CO2 Eq.
+In 2012, these soils released an estimated 17 MMT of CO2e.

-Grassland remaining grassland includes all areas that have been designated as grassland for the past 20 years.
+Grassland remaining grassland includes all grassland areas that have been designated as grassland for the past 20 years.
 Grassland is normally considered to sequester carbon.
 Grassland remaining grassland released about 7 MMT CO2e in 2012.
 From 2005 to 2012, grassland remaining grassland released a total of about 31 MMT CO2e, largely due to droughts causing small losses of carbon per acre over large geographic areas.

 Land converted to grassland includes all land designated as grassland that had a different designation in an earlier USDA NRI land use survey.
-Lands are kept in this category for 20 years, after which they are considered grassland remaining grassland.
-Carbon sequestration of 9 MMT CO2e in 2012 was due primarily to conversion of cropland to continuous pasture in the southeast and northwest United States.
+Lands are kept in this category for 20 years, after which time they are considered grassland remaining grassland.
+Carbon sequestration of 9 MMT CO2e in 2012 was due primarily to conversion of cropland to continuous pasture throughout the United States.

-Carbon dioxide equivalent emissions from land use, 2008.
+Carbon dioxide equivalent (CO2e) emissions from land use, 2012.

 Trees and carbon sequestration

-The largest sources of carbon sequestration in the United States are attributed to forestland and urban trees.
-Forestlands are estimated to have sequestered 792 MMT of CO2 Eq. in 2008, while urban trees sequestered 94 MMT.
+The largest sources of carbon sequestration in the U.S. are attributed to forestland and urban trees.
+Forestlands sequestered an estimated 867 MMT of CO2e in 2012, whereas urban trees sequestered 88 MMT.
 Both estimates take into account GHGs other than CO2 released from burning.
-Carbon dioxide released during burning is not considered an addition to GHGs emitted because that CO2 is part of the natural carbon cycle.
+CO2 released during burning is not considered an addition to GHG emitted because that CO2 is part of the natural carbon cycle.

 Ethanol and greenhouse gases

-Ethanol, when burned as a fuel, releases CO2 into the environment.
+When burned as a fuel, ethanol releases CO2 into the environment.
 However, the EPA does not consider ethanol to increase atmospheric CO2.
-The CO2 released during use is assumed to be sequestered in the same year by the growth of corn or other biomass used to make the ethanol.
-Because ethanol is a substitute for gasoline produced from fossil fuels, the use of ethanol actually reduces CO2 emissions associated with the transportation industry by 52 MMT CO2 Eq.
-Ethanol further reduces GHG emissions because it is lower in NOx and hydrocarbon emissions than gasoline.
-Countering this net reduction, ethanol production emits 27 MMT CO2 Eq. in its wastewater treatment.
+Emissions of CO2 from the production and use of ethanol are captured in the agriculture and transportation sectors and not directly in the energy sector.
+Because ethanol is a substitute for gasoline produced from fossil fuels, the use of ethanol actually reduced CO2 emissions associated with the transportation industry by 72 MMT CO2e in 2012.
+Countering this net reduction, ethanol production emitted 40 MMT CO2e in its wastewater treatment in 2012.

-Agriculture directly released 428 MMT of CO2 Eq. and sequestered 45 MMT in 2008.
-Land use changes and forests sequestered 837 MMT CO2 Eq.
-Land management for agriculture and forest resulted in a net sequestration of 352 MMT of CO2e.
+Agriculture directly released 526 MMT of CO2e and sequestered 12 MMT in 2012.
+Land use changes and forests sequestered 878 MMT CO2e.
+Land management for agriculture and forests resulted in a net sequestration of 352 MMT of CO2e.
 A summary of this information can be found in Table 1.

 |Total U.S. (all sectors)

 Farmers need to be aware of what is happening in the debate over GHG emissions.
-Compensation for sequestering carbon offers an opportunity for farmers to benefit from their stewardship of resources.
-It also presents a potential opportunity for the government to limit farmers’ production activities to reduce GHG emissions.
+Compensation for sequestering carbon offers them an opportunity to benefit from their stewardship of resources.
+It also presents an opportunity for the government to limit farmers’ production activities to reduce GHG emissions.

 The EPA recognizes agriculture as a net emitter of GHGs and lists five agricultural sources of GHGs as key categories that have a significant influence on the country’s total inventory of GHGs.
-While regulating the use of nitrogen fertilizer, because of its ubiquity over the landscape, may be difficult, it is not impossible.
+Although regulating the use of nitrogen fertilizer, because of its presence across much of the landscape, may be difficult, it is not impossible.
 The EPA has expressed a desire to have nutrient management plans on land receiving fertilizer.
-A logical next step would be to target emissions from livestock manure management because they are already associated with larger businesses that are subject to permitting requirements.
+A logical next step would be to target emissions from livestock manure management, as they are already associated with larger businesses that are subject to permitting requirements.

 - Steinfeld, H., et al. 2006.
-Livestock’s Long Shadow: Environmental Issues and Options.
-New York: Food and Agriculture Organization of the United Nations.
+Livestock’s long shadow: environmental issues and options.
+Rome, Italy: Food and Agriculture Organization of the United Nations.